-The University shall bear the cost of . said independent medical exam any physician designated by it to serve for this purpose. on a medical review panel, the member of the bargaining unit taking the appeal shall bear the cost of any physician designated by him/her for such purpose, and the parties to this Agreement shall, in equal shares, bear the cost of the third physician; provided, however, that they shall not be required to bear the cost of any laboratory tests or other medical procedures, exclusive of physical examinations conducted by members of the panel, without their first agreeing to do so.
+The University shall bear the cost of said independent medical examination to serve for this purpose. said independent medical exam any physician designated by it to serve for this purpose. on a medical review panel, the member of the bargaining unit taking the appeal shall bear the cost of any physician designated by him/her for such purpose,. and the parties to this Agreement shall, in equal shares, bear the cost of the third physician; provided, however, that they shall not be required to bear the cost of any laboratory tests or other medical procedures, exclusive of physical examinations conducted by members of the panel, without their first agreeing to do so.

 The failure or refusal of any member of the bargaining unit who has taken an appeal to submit to the independent medical any physical examination by a member or members of a medical review panel or to produce, or authorize the production of, any medical records requested by the independent medical examiner such panel shall be cause for it to dismiss such appeal.